benanne/benanne.github.io/_posts/2014-12-09-theano-metaopt.md

 ---
 layout: post
-title: Meta-optimization for fastest convolutions in Theano
+title: The fastest convolutions in Theano with meta-optimization
-description: "Meta-optimization for fastest convolutions in Theano"
+description: "The fastest convolutions in Theano with meta-optimization"
 <!-- modified: 2014-12-09 -->

 tags: [deep learning, convolutional neural networks, convnets, Theano, convolution, optimization]